zhaoyshine/go-docker-k3s-example/README.md

 <br/>

-## Deploy the repo to k3s
+## Deploy the go service to k3s

-go to the project folder
+go to the go service folder on the server
 ```bash
 cd go-docker-k3s-example/
 ```